The Margarete Schütte-Lihotzky Club

 Ulrike Jenni

 Born in Vienna, grew up in Vorarlberg, mother of a daughter, studied art history and archaeology in Vienna.
-Employed at the Austrian Academy of Sciences (1973-1983 and 1995-2003), as well as custodian of the Museum of Prints and Drawings of the Academy of Fine Arts (1983-1994), first chairwoman of the Working Group for Equal Opportunities, author of numerous exhibition catalogues and editor.
+Employed at the Austrian Academy of Sciences (1973–1983 and 1995–2003), as well as custodian of the Graphic Collection of the Academy of Fine Arts Vienna (1983–94), first chairwoman of the Working Group for Equal Opportunities, author of numerous exhibition catalogues and editor.

 Board member of the “Urania Frauenkomitee” founded by Margarete Schütte-Lihotzky, which regularly organised screenings of anti-fascist films at the Urania.